 April Wright is a visual artist from Germantown, Tennessee.
 She uses humble, everyday materials to connect personal narratives about home, relationships, memory, and identity.
 She received her B.A. in Sculpture and Ceramics from Union University and her M.F.A. in Art Studio at the University of Kentucky with a focus in Ceramics and Fibers in 2020.
 She works interdisciplinary in sculpture and installation art.

-Her work has been exhibited nationally and internationally in museums and galleries, such as the Wiregrass Museum of Art in Dothan, Alabama, Patricia Sweetow Gallery in San Francisco, CA, and Boom, Woman Made Gallery Chicago, Illinois, Bemis Center for Contemporary Arts in Omaha, Nebraska, and Boom 48hr Student Neukolln Artist Festival, Berlin, Germany.
+Her work has been exhibited nationally and internationally in museums and galleries, such as the Wiregrass Museum of Art in Dothan, Alabama, Patricia Sweetow Gallery in San Francisco, CA, Woman Made Gallery Chicago, Illinois, Bemis Center for Contemporary Arts in Omaha, Nebraska, and Boom 48hr Student Neukolln Artist Festival, Berlin, Germany.
 While earning her MFA in Studio Arts she has taught both 3D and 2D foundational courses at the University of Kentucky as an Instructor of Record, and during her summers she reached out to her community in Lexington, teaching classes K-12 at the Living Arts and Science Center and Kentucky Mudworks.
 She completed a six-week summer residency at the 701 Center for Contemporary Art Columbia, South Carolina in 2020.
 She is currently an artist in residence at Mendocino Art Center, Mendocino, California where she continues her research in paper and fibers and its historical reference to women’s work in relationship to the home.